 Numerous situations make it more suitable for you to take out a policy for your parents rather than them buying one for themselves, such as:

 No one-size-fits-all answer applies here.
 Every family is different, and thus, the insurance policies needed differ too.
 Booking a consultation with Sim Gakhar ensures you make the right decisions.

-Your parents’ ages and health status dictate the type of insurance available.
+Your parents’ ages and health status dictate the type of insurance for business owners as well as for individuals available.
 Additionally, it might be worthwhile to consider purchasing option riders for them, like disability cover, terminal illness, and similar.